luo-anthony/DeveloperGPT/README.md

 **NOTE:** DeveloperGPT is **NOT** to be used for any purposes forbidden by the terms of use of the LLMs used.
 Additionally, DeveloperGPT itself (apart from the LLMs) is a proof of concept tool and is not intended to be used for any serious or commerical work.

 ### OpenAI API Usage
-You can monitor your OpenAI API usage here: https://platform.openai.com/account/usage

-By default, DeveloperGPT uses the `gpt-3.5-turbo` model which is very cost efficient (1/10 the cost of models such as `text-davinci-003`).
-Based on preliminary testing, using DeveloperGPT with GPT-3.5 should cost no more than 10 cents per day.
+You can monitor your OpenAI API usage here: https://platform.openai.com/account/usage.
+Based on preliminary testing, using DeveloperGPT with GPT-3.5 should cost no more than 10 cents per day with regular usage.

 ### Hugging-Face Inference API Usage (BLOOM)
 Currently, using the BLOOM model does not require a token and is free but rate limited.
 To avoid rate limit, you can set a token using the instructions above.